Your cart is currently empty!

 Amen.Prayers feel like they reach higher when you’re sitting in a tree.
 I never thought about it before, but then Oggy told me about a half-girl, half-wolf who climbed high into the snowy mountains because she believed it brought her words closer to the gods’ ears.

 What if there really was such a girl-wolf?
-And what if she had those glowing amber eyes and pointed silver-tipped ears, and sounded so wild and lonely at night when she howled at the moon?
+And what if she had glowing amber eyes and pointed, silver-tipped ears, and sounded so wild and lonely at night when she howled at the moon?
+And what if she looked a little like me (wearing sandals with funny toes)?
+Or woke up at night sometimes, like I do, and thought about all kinds of things?

 But I should also explain why I prayed for Mississippi in the first place, shouldn’t I?
 It’s a good story.

-Mississippi feels more like a big sister now than just Mom’s friend or an aunt.
+She feels more like a big sister now than just Mom’s friend or an aunt.

+The other day, right after we saw a feather caught on a branch and gave it a wish, she told me she felt it was finally her time to find her own jam.
 When she said that, I was so happy I wasn’t watching where I stepped—and my foot sank right into a dip in the path, hidden under leaves.
 My ankle twisted, and I tumbled forward, scraping my knees and getting dirt and bits of moss all over my clothes.
 But even as I sat there on the forest floor, I was still smiling—just as happy as I was before I fell.

+Falling into a leafy hole doesn’t change your mood.
 As long as it’s not into muddy water.

 Or brambles.